-Early Pension: The pension is reduced by 5% for each year if an early pension is taken before age 55.
+Early Pension: The pension is reduced by 5% for each year if an early pension is taken before the age of 55.
 The pension is paid monthly.

 Full Orphan's Pension: Eligible orphans receive 20% of the old-age or disability pension the deceased received or was entitled to receive.
 All full orphans' benefits combined must not be more than 100% of the deceased's pension.
 The pension is paid monthly.

 Work injury coverage is provided to employed persons, seamen, certain members of cooperatives, apprentices, and students in technical colleges.

 Self-employed persons can take voluntary coverage for all permanent work injury benefits.